Once Upon a Dream (Sleeping Beauty song)

 "Once Upon a Dream" is a song written for the 1959 animated musical fantasy film Sleeping Beauty produced by Walt Disney.
 Its lyrics were written by Jack Lawrence and Sammy Fain while the music is adapted by George Bruns.
 The song's melody is based on the "Grande valse villageoise" (nicknamed "The Garland Waltz"), from the 1890 ballet The Sleeping Beauty by Pyotr Ilyich Tchaikovsky.

 "Once Upon a Dream" serves as the film's main theme, and as the love theme of Princess Aurora and Prince Phillip.
-It is performed in the film by a chorus as an overture and third-reprise finale, as well as in a duet by Mary Costa and Bill Shirley, who voiced the roles of Aurora and Phillip, respectively.
+It is performed in the film by a chorus as an overture and third-reprise finale, as well by Mary Costa and Bill Shirley, who voiced the roles of Aurora and Phillip, respectively.

+Certifications

 Notable covers

 American girl group No Secrets recorded the song "Once Upon (Another) Dream", whose chorus is based on "Once Upon a Dream", in 2003 for the two-disc DVD release of Sleeping Beauty.
 The song was then included in the 2004 compilation album Disneymania 2.

 "Once Upon a Dream" was covered by Emily Osment in October 2008 for the Platinum Edition release of the film.
 Osment's rendition was included in the 2008 compilation album Princess Disneymania.

 Seth MacFarlane covered the song for his 2020 show tunes album Great Songs from Stage & Screen.